Chełm: World War II

-During the joint German-Soviet invasion of Poland, which started World War II, on 27 September 1939 the invading Soviet Red Army occupied Chełm, but withdrew two weeks later in accordance with the German-Soviet Frontier Treaty.
+During the joint German-Soviet invasion of Poland which started World War II, the invading Soviet Red Army occupied Chełm on 27 September 1939.
+Two weeks later, the Red Army withdrew in accordance with the German-Soviet Frontier Treaty.
 As early as 7–9 October 1939 the city was occupied by German forces and renamed Kulm.
 At the beginning of the war, Chełm's population was around 33,000 of which 15,000 were Jewish.
 On Friday, 1 December 1939, at 8 o'clock, around 2000 Jewish men were driven at dawn to the market-square ("Okrąglak" or "Rynek") surrounded by the German SS formations and local indigenous officials.
 They were forced on a death march to Hrubieszów.
 Hundreds were murdered on the march, others were tortured and beaten.
 They were marched to the Soviet border where they were forced to cross the river under gunfire.
 Eventually perhaps 400 of the men survived the Death March and 1600 were slaughtered.

 In January 1940, the Germans murdered 440 patients of the local psychiatric hospital, including 17 children, as part of the Aktion T4.
 In June 1940, during the AB-Aktion, the Germans carried out mass arrests of Poles, who were then imprisoned in Lublin, and then often deported to the Sachsenhausen concentration camp, while some were murdered in the region.
 The local Polish mayor was murdered in a massacre of over 115 Poles committed by the Gestapo in the nearby Kumowa Valley in 1940.
 In late 1940, Jews were confined to a small portion of Chełm, living in very overcrowded conditions, up to several dozen a room.
 Jews were conscripted for forced labor near Chełm and in other locations.
 The German Reich established 16 forced labor camps in the new Lublin district.
 Locals from neighboring villages and towns of Chełm also were forced to work in these camps. (also Khelm or Kulm in German), Some of the camps were connected to the main railroad line through a 40 km railroad branch line to the killing camps.